Biblesnet.com your Free Online Christian Library with Free Christian Resources. - Read / Apply / Pray / Do

 Many churches are not outward looking enough.
 Like the Chinese who say, “Let not fertile waters flow into other fields,” they would like to see their income stored as into the Dead Sea.
 It flows in but never flows out!
 While God’s money must be spent with meticulous care, to hoard it so that God’s work is stifled is not only counter productive but against His will.

 I have observed that many small struggling beginnings of Church work would have surged forward if Big Brother Churches would give a helping hand.
 This has given to those languishing in the shadows a big boost.
-“For the administration of this service not only supplest the want of the saints, but is abundant also by many thanksgivings unto God” (II Corinthians 9:12).
+“This service that you perform is not only supplying the needs of the Lord’s people but is also overflowing in many expressions of thanks to God.”
+(2 Corinthians 9:12).

 Another way of making good profit for the Lord’s work is to offer to the building of Churches and Bible Colleges in other countries, such as in the Philippines and Burma, yea, even in Africa.
 Let me cite two cases.
 Give to missions and make your dollar work six times more for you.
-This profitable investment for the Lord will surely earn from His lips, “Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make you ruler over many things: enter thou into the joy of the Lord” (Matthew 25:21).
+This profitable investment for the Lord will surely earn from His lips, “His master replied, ‘Well done, good and faithful servant!
+You have been faithful with a few things; I will put you in charge of many things.Come and share your master’s happiness!”
+(Matthew 25:21).

 How modern economists today repudiate those of early years and were taught to save.
 Today we are taught to spend; to borrow and to owe.
 As people live above their means, they have to forfeit the fruits they would gather in future.
 As long as one is in debt one, they are choked in all of worries.